cmdcolin/mpileupplugin/README.md

 ## Example setup for BigWig and VCF

-This assumes that the DP4 tag in the VCF info field exists and it assumes that DP4 is for a single alternative allele, no support for multiple alleles yet
+This assumes that the DP4 tag in the VCF info field exists and it assumes that DP4 is for a single alternative allele, no support for multiple alleles yet.
+It also doesn't handle multiple overlapping alleles properly and probably should not be used with structural variant calls in the VCF at the time being

     {
       "type": "MPileupPlugin/View/Track/SNPCoverage",